History of Poonch: Sikh Empire (1819–1846)

 In 1819 this area was captured by Maharaja Ranjit Singh.
-Brothers Gulab Singh, Dhyan Singh and Suchet Singh, belonging to the House of Jammu, enrolled in the Maharaja's army and rose to high positions.
+The Dogra brothers Gulab Singh, Dhian Singh and Suchet Singh were influential in Ranjit Singh's court.
 In 1822, Ranjit Singh appointed Gulab Singh as the Raja of Jammu and, in 1827, appointed Dhyan Singh as the Raja of Bhimber, Chibbal and Poonch (covering the Mirpur and Poonch districts as of 1947).

-Dhyan Singh spent most of his time in Lahore, subsequently becoming the diwan (prime minister) in the Sikh court.
+Dhyan Singh spent most of his time in Lahore, subsequently becoming the wajir (prime minister) in the Sikh court.
 Gulab Singh is said to have managed his jagirs on his behalf.

-In 1837, the hill tribes of Poonch launched a rebellion, which Gulab Singh suppressed with some cruelty.
+In 1837, the hill tribes of Poonch, led by the Sudhans launched a rebellion.
+They captured Sikh garrisons and defeated the son of Gulab Singh, Udham Singh, who had been sent to subdue the rebellion.
+Though the rebels captured the majority of Poonch, after Gulab Singh returned from his campaign against the Yusufzai, he was able to incite treachery within the rebellion.
+Gulab Singh then attacked with an army of twenty-thousand which he had raised in Kahuta, and after fierce fighting and aid of Sikh reinforcements, he captured key forts of the rebels and their leaders, flaying alive Sudhan sardars Malli Khan and Sabz Ali Khan, executions of other commanders and notables from the rebellious tribes and killed the main leader of the rebellion, Shams Khan.
+Gulab Singh's forces caused devastation and massacres within captured rebel territory, due to which he faced controversy, particularly by the British, and obtained the reputation of a tyrant.

 After the death of Ranjit Singh in 1839, the Sikh court fell into anarchy and palace intrigues took over.
 Dhyan Singh, Suchet Singh as well as Dhyan Singh's son Hira Singh were murdered in these struggles.
 Poonch was confiscated by the Sikh Durbar on the grounds that the Rajas had rebelled against the state and handed it over to Faiz Talib Khan of Rajouri.